ghoomfrog/kid/README.md

 123
 ```

-Quantity literals can contain a single `.` as a readability enhancement.
+Quantity literals can contain a single `.` as a cosmetic decimal point.

 ```kid
 100.00